acts-project/acts/docs/core/propagation.md

 * The **Stepper** provides the implementation of the solution of the equation of motion (either by analytical means or through numerical integration).
 * The **Navigator** keeps track of the current position in the geometry and adjusts the step size so that the stepper does not step through a surface.

-Following the general Acts design, these classes do not manage their internal state via member variables, but provide an internal `State` struct which contains all relevant data and is managed by the propagator.
+Following the general ACTS design, these classes do not manage their internal state via member variables, but provide an internal `State` struct which contains all relevant data and is managed by the propagator.

 The interaction of these two components is handled by the {class}`Acts::Propagator` class template that takes the stepper and the navigator as template parameters: